 The review questions are sent to the potential reviewers, who are asked to provide timely answers.
 During this phase, comments received are shared with the RFC authors who are then given the opportunity make clarifications and correct any errors found.
 The TWG analyzes the responses and makes a recommendation to ESDIS whether to approve the RFC.

-If the recommendation of the TWG to ESDIS is positive, and if ESDIS concurs, then the RFC is approved and is posted on list of Standards and Requirements in the ESCO section of the Earthdata website.
+If the recommendation of the TWG to ESDIS is positive, and if ESDIS concurs, then the RFC is approved and is posted in the list of Standards and Practices in the ESCO section of the Earthdata website.